bjuppa/laravel-blog-admin/DEVELOPMENT.md

 # Package development & testing

+## Install for development within a Laravel app

+1. Remove any existing directory `vendor/bjuppa/laravel-blog-admin`
+2. Install the package from git using `composer install --prefer-source`
+3. Run `cd vendor/bjuppa/laravel-blog-admin` and `composer install` to install dependencies within the package.

+## Testing

 Run `composer test` from the project directory to start the default test suite.

 Logs created during test runs can be found in `vendor/orchestra/testbench-core/laravel/storage/logs/`